nus-cs2103-AY2021S2/tp/README.md

 * Insurance plan
 * Custom tags (e.g. food preferences, premium status, etc)
 * Profile Picture
-* Appointments you have with them
+* Meetings you have with them

 Client information may be retrieved easily through an efficient search interface, which is optimised for fast-typers too.